Buzzardleg2000/Pulse/docs/Methodology/DrugsMethodology.md

 <i>Equation 10.</i>
 </center><br>

-Where *MAP* is the mean arterial blood pressure, *DBP* is the diastolic blood pressure, and *SBP* is the systolic blood pressure.
+Where <i>MAP</i> is the mean arterial blood pressure, <i>DBP</i> is the diastolic blood pressure, and <i>SBP</i> is the systolic blood pressure.
 These changes to the heart rate, mean arterial pressure, and pulse pressure are then system outputs for the drug system.
 The changes are then applied in the %Cardiovascular System.
 For more details on the implementation of the effects see the @ref CardiovascularMethodology.

 @anchor drugs-respiratory-effects
 ##### Respiratory Effects